nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

 ##

-07. Assuming that the statement "first `a` is empty" means that the directory `a` doesn't contain any file(s), just the sub-directory `a`.
+07. Assuming that the statement "first `a` is empty" means that the directory `a` doesn't contain any files (even hidden), just the sub-directory `a`.

     To accomplish the said task, execute the following command line: